Student Wellbeing and Engagement Policy

 Wherever possible rules are written in such a way as they apply equally to students and staff.

-Students are employed in a range of positions including reception, tutors for other students, maintenance, administration support, IT helpdesk, photography, graphic arts, café and canteen assistants, social media managers and many more.
+Students are employed in a range of positions including cleaning, tutors for other students, maintenance, administration support, IT helpdesk, photography, graphic arts, café and canteen assistants, social media managers and many more.

 Yes is the default.
 That means that if a student, parent/guardian or staff member has a suggestion or request, the answer has to be yes, unless doing so would take too much time, too much money, or negatively impact on somebody else.
 Whilst we do have a structure that already allows students a lot of flexibility, we are happy to make adaptations and we welcome new suggestions and ideas.